If you believe there's an error on a death certificate, you can apply to have it corrected.

 We'll ask you for the following information during the application process:

 1. Details of the person on the certificate

 - Given name and family name

 - Date and place of death.

 We ask that you return the original death certificate before we can issue a new corrected version.

-If you don't have the original, you'll need to apply for a new death certificate once we've corrected the death record.
-A fee applies.
+You'll need to apply for a new death certificate once we've corrected the death record.

 3. Evidence to support the correction

 The evidence we ask for depends on the correction you want to make.

 For documents in a language other than English, provide an English translation by a qualified translator.
 Approved translators can be found at naati.com.au or by contacting Translating and Interpreting Service (TIS) on 13 1450.